Union Pacific Railroad Employees Employees Genetic Information Violations Investigation

 How Do I Qualify for Compensation?

-If you live in Illinois, work or used to work for Union Pacific Railroad Employees and were asked within the last five years about your family's health history by a manager or someone else during the hiring process or your employment, please fill out the forms available via the links below:
+If you live in Illinois, work or used to work for Union Pacific Railroad and were asked within the last five years about your family's health history by a manager or someone else during the hiring process or your employment, please fill out the form below to see whether you may qualify.

 For more open class actions keep scrolling below.